proximax-storage/xpx-chain-devportal-docs/docs/guides/mosaic/creating-a-mosaic.md

 ## Background

-Mosaics can be used to represent any asset in the blockchain such as objects, tickets, coupons, stock share representation, and even your cryptocurrency.
+A mosaic is synonomously known as Sirius Digital Asset - SDA - are used interchangeably.
+SDAs can be used to represent any asset in the blockchain such as objects, tickets, coupons, stock share representation, and even your cryptocurrency.

 ## Prerequisites